 Midulla Generating Station

-The Midulla Generating Station (MGS), located on the Hardee/Polk County line, is an 810-megawatt facility that uses natural gas as its primary fuel.
+The Midulla Generating Station (MGS), located on the Hardee/Polk County line, is a 560-megawatt facility that uses natural gas as its primary fuel.
 The combined-cycle facility consists of two natural gas-fired combustion turbines, two heat recovery steam generators, and one steam turbine.
 Fuel is burned in the combustion turbines to produce electricity.
 Hot exhaust gases from the combustion turbines are captured and routed through the two heat recovery steam generators.
 These generators create steam, spinning the steam turbine to produce additional electricity.
 Finally, the steam is discharged into a condenser, which returns the steam to purified water for reuse.

 In December 2006, Seminole added an additional 310 megawatts of peaking capacity at MGS through five aeroderivative combustion turbine units.
 These peaking units can be operational in as few as eight minutes to meet state operating reserve requirements.

 Seminole’s Cooperative Solar